How to Have an Epic Family Vacation with Kids and Toddlers at Glacier National Park

 The answer?
 Going-to-the-Sun Road!

 Going-to-the-Sun Road is the only road through the park that goes from the west side to the east side.
+The only other way to get there is to drive around the south part of the park through Essex (or north of the Canadian border and through Canada’s Waterton National Park).

 If open, this drive is a can’t miss.
 Just tell the kids no fighting or whining allowed since there are some white-knuckling parts of the drive for the driver.
+My kids enjoy constantly telling me we are up super high on a cliff and not to look or I’ll freak out since they know I’m scared of heights.
+Yup, my white knuckles and I are aware!

 These free shuttles can also mean being in one stop perhaps longer than you wish, which can be more of a pain when you have kids with you, so make sure you read the timetables and take it all into account when planning your day.